 Basketball PE is designed to help students that want to increase their basketball skill and knowledge.
 The course is designed for the intermediate to advanced basketball player that is willing to commit an entire school year to increasing their basketball related abilities.
 In this co-ed course we will be learning and developing basketball skills, strategies, rules, teamwork and conditioning.
 Emphasis will be on individual skill development and strategies.
-Prerequisites: Open to Grades 7-8
+Students are required to wear a P.E. uniform.
+Uniforms may be purchased through the school, if desired.
+A solid gray, royal blue, black shirt or any U-PREP tee shirt can be worn.
+Solid gray, royal blue or black athletic shorts or sweats or solid black leggings can be worn.
+Proper footwear for activities must be worn.
+Spandex tank tops, boots, sandals, or crocs are not permitted.